OG-CZ/IVY/README.md

 pip install -r requirements.txt
 ```

-> If you are on VSCode you must select the python interpreter that you locally created
+> If you are on VSCode you must select the python interpreter that you locally created e.g. "venivy"